jina-ai/jina/docs/fundamentals/executor/hub/hub-portal.md

 # Portal

-Jina Hub is a marketplace for {class}`~jina.Executor`s where you can upload your own Executors or use ones already developed by the community.
+Executor Hub is a marketplace for {class}`~jina.Executor`s where you can upload your own Executors or use ones already developed by the community.
 If this is your first time developing an Executor you can check our {ref}`tutorials <create-hub-executor>` that guide you through the process.

 Let's see the [Hub portal](https://hub.jina.ai) in detail.